sbtrn-devil/crtk/docs/api.md

 - thrown as error if checkpoint finishes in error.

 `CheckpointResult` as a value can be checked against by `instanceof` expression to check if an object is an instance of `CheckpointResult`.

+*NOTE*: prior to `crtk` 1.4, `instanceof CheckpointResult` was only guaranteed to work properly if the source `'CheckpointInstance'` was created in the same module that does the check.

 ```js
 const {